ActiveMargins/DCouttsWeb/content/post/2021-02-28-R_Geoscience/index.md

 - [GRTo](https://cran.r-project.org/web/packages/GRTo/index.html) - Tools for the analysis of Gutenberg-Richter distributions of earthquake magnitudes
 - [TauP.R](https://cran.r-project.org/web/packages/TauP.R/index.html) - Earthquake traveltime calculations for 1D earth models - *datasets included*

 ### Stratigraphy
 - [stratigrapheR](https://cran.r-project.org/web/packages/StratigrapheR/index.html) - Integrated stratigraphy tools for plotting stratigraphic data
 - [SDAR](https://cran.r-project.org/web/packages/SDAR/index.html) - A tool for plotting and facilitating the analysis of stratigraphic and sedimentological data - *includes datasets*
 - [coreCT](https://cran.r-project.org/web/packages/coreCT/index.html) - Programmatic analysis of sediment cores using computed tomography imaging - *includes datasets*
 - [G2sd](https://cran.r-project.org/web/packages/G2Sd/index.html) - Grain-size statistics and description of sediment - *includes datasets*
-- [EMMAgeo](https://cran.r-project.org/web/packages/EMMAgeo/index.html) - End-member modelling of grain-size data
+- [EMMAgeo](https://cran.r-project.org/web/packages/EMMAgeo/index.html) - End-member modeling of grain-size data
 - [DecomposeR](https://cran.r-project.org/web/packages/DecomposeR/index.html) - Empirical model decomposition for cyclostratigraphy

 ### Structural Geology
 - [RockFab](https://cran.r-project.org/web/packages/RockFab/index.html) - Rock fabric and strain analysis tools

+## Non-CRAN resources
+ - Steven Holland, of the University of Georgia, has a "Data Analysis in the Geosciences" course that incorporates R scripts for [sandstone provenance](http://strata.uga.edu/8370/rtips/provenance.html), [ternary plots](http://strata.uga.edu/8370/rtips/ternaryPlots.html),  and [rose diagrams](http://strata.uga.edu/8370/rtips/roseDiagrams.html).
+- [stRat stat](https://github.com/ActiveMargins/stRatstat) - My R-based digitizer for turning hand-drawn graphic logs into a digital/numeric format, is available on GitHub

 ## For those learning R
-For those who do not know R but may have found a package that interests them, I suggest you check out the [“swirl” package](https://cran.r-project.org/web/packages/swirl/index.html) that allows you to learn R in R! swirl was built by a student at Johns Hopkins University and houses a lot of different coursers ranging from introduction to R, data cleaning, visualization in R, and all the way to inferential statistics and regression models.
+For those who do not know R but may have found a package that interests them, I suggest you check out the [“swirl” package](https://cran.r-project.org/web/packages/swirl/index.html) that allows you to learn R in the R console! swirl was built by a student at Johns Hopkins University and houses a lot of different coursers ranging from introduction to R, data cleaning, visualization in R, and all the way to inferential statistics and regression models.
 I’ve used swirl in Coursera’s/John Hopkins Biostatistics’ “Data Science in R” course series – it’s fantastic.

-For those looking to pick up basic R then blast right into more complex topics like geostatistics, there is the [“geostats” package](https://cran.r-project.org/web/packages/geostats/index.html) by Pieter Vermeesch.
+If you're looking to pick up some basic R then blast right into more complex topics like geostatistics, there is the [“geostats” package](https://cran.r-project.org/web/packages/geostats/index.html) by Pieter Vermeesch.
 This package is the companion code and datasets for a course run at University College London.
 The CRAN repository has a link to a short .pdf textbook for the course, which includes a short introduction to R. The .pdf textbook also has exercises for each chapter that use datasets built into the package.

+Lastly, if you're looking to increase your data analysis skills and R at the same time, Steve Holland's course [Data Analysis in the Geosciences](http://strata.uga.edu/8370/index.html) has lots of online material.

 ## For those looking for datasets to play with
 ### Geoscience-related datasets